chenxi-xu/voucher_value/README.md

 This repository contains the MATLAB scripts used to analyze US voucher awards, project future sales, compute voucher values, and conduct robustness checks.
 It provides the replication code for the figures and tables in the associated study.

+## 📊 Data Description

+The scripts rely on the following datasets.
+Please ensure the publicly available CSV files are placed in the same directory as the scripts before running them.

+* **`voucher-awards-prices.csv`**
+  Contains historical data on voucher awards and their associated prices.
+This dataset is required to run `us_voucher_award_and_price.m` and generate **Figure 1**.

+* **`24_sales_data.csv`**
+  Contains public sales data for 2024 extracted directly from the respective firms' financial filings.

+* **Proprietary Commercial Data (IQVIA)**
+  The analysis also utilizes commercial data on annual net-of-rebate drug sales obtained from **IQVIA Analytics Link** (version current as of 2025).
+  > **Note:** This data was obtained under a third-party data-use agreement.
+Due to licensing restrictions, these proprietary datasets cannot be publicly redistributed in this repository.
+Researchers wishing to fully replicate all sales projections must obtain access directly from IQVIA under similar licensing terms.

 ## 📁 File Overview

 The analysis is divided into the following primary scripts: